Strings

 unbounded strings — those correspond

-Those kinds of string types are available for Wide_String
+Those kinds of string types are available for Wide_String, and

 corresponding packages: